linto-ai/linto-transcription/README.md

 ```bash
 cp .envdefault .env
 ```
-Fill the .env with the value described bellow [Environement Variables](#environement-variables)
+Fill the .env with the value described below [Environment Variables](#environment-variables)

 2- Launch a container:
 ```bash